menu

 Also of interest is that Harrisonburg has more people living here who work in computers and math than 95% of the places in the US.

-Not only is Harrisonburg a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Harrisonburg a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Harrisonburg is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Harrisonburg a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The population of Harrisonburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.19% of adults in Harrisonburg have a bachelor's degree or even advanced degree.
+The education level of Harrisonburg citizens is very high relative to the national average among all cities (21.84%): 36.74% of adults in Harrisonburg have a bachelor's degree or even advanced degree.

 The most common language spoken in Harrisonburg is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Slavic languages.